 If your case goes to trial, a judge and jury will make the final decision about what the resolution to the case should be.
 Once negotiations fail, the next step is for your personal injury lawyer will file a lawsuit.
 Going to trial can significantly lengthen the time it takes you to receive compensation for your injuries.
 Most personal injury trials take place between one and two years after the lawsuit is filed.
 In preparation for trial, both sides will investigate the other side’s legal claims and defenses.
 This process is known as the discovery phase.

-Before the actual trial date, the parties will likely participate in medication.
+Before the actual trial date, the parties will likely participate in mediation.
 Mediation is a process in which the parties and their lawyers get assistance from a neutral third party to try to reach an agreement.
 If the parties do reach an agreement, the trial can be stricken from the calendar.
 If, however, the parties still can not reach an agreement, that case will proceed to the trial.

 The trial may last anywhere from one day to several days.
 The trial will begin with opening statements.
 Each party will be given the opportunity to present witnesses and to cross-examine witnesses.
 The parties will be given the opportunity to give closing arguments or a chance to summarize their arguments as well.
 The judge or jury will make the final verdict.
 In some cases, the losing party may appeal and be granted a new trial in the appellate court.